MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/cloud-deployment-network-considerations.md

 :::image type="content" source="media/cloud-deployment-network-considerations/step-4.png" alt-text="Diagram showing step 4 of the network decision framework." lightbox="media/cloud-deployment-network-considerations/step-4.png":::

-In this step, you define the infrastructure subnet address space, how these addresses are assigned to your cluster, and if there is any proxy requirement for the nodes for outbound connectivity to the internet and other intranet services such as Domain Name System (DNS) or Active Directory Services.
+In this step, you define the infrastructure subnet address space, how these addresses are assigned to your cluster, and if there is any proxy or VLAN ID requirement for the nodes for outbound connectivity to the internet and other intranet services such as Domain Name System (DNS) or Active Directory Services.

 The following infrastructure subnet components must be planned and defined before you start deployment so you can anticipate any routing, firewall, or subnet requirements.